tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 ### 14. Instructor Do: CRUD (5 min)

-In this activity, students are introduced to the concept of Create, Read, Update, and Delete statements in SQL.
+In this activity, students are introduced to the concept of Create, Read, Update, and Delete (CRUD) statements in SQL.

 Return to the `CRUD` section of the slides and begin to explain CRUD operations.